Document issued on: March 10, 2005

-FDA believes that special controls, when combined with the general controls, provide reasonable assurance of the safety and effectiveness of instrumentation for clinical multiplex test systems.
-A manufacturer who intends to market a device of this generic type should (1) conform to the general controls of the Federal Food, Drug, and Cosmetic Act (the Act), including the premarket notification requirements described in 21 CFR 807 Subpart E, (2) address the specific risks to health associated with the device identified in this guidance, and (3) obtain a substantial equivalence determination from FDA before marketing the device.
+FDA believes that special controls, when combined with the general controls, provide reasonable assurance of the safety and effectiveness of DME genotyping systems.
+A manufacturer who intends to market a device of this type should (1) conform to the general controls of the Federal Food, Drug, and Cosmetic Act (the Act), including the premarket notification requirements described in 21 CFR 807 Subpart E, (2) address the specific risks to health associated with DME genotyping systems identified in this guidance, and (3) obtain a substantial equivalence determination from FDA prior to marketing the device.

-This guidance document identifies the classification regulation and product code for instrumentation for clinical multiplex test systems.
-(Refer to Section 4 – Scope.)
-In addition, other sections of this guidance document identify the risks to health and describe measures that, if followed by manufacturers and combined with the general controls, will generally address the risks associated with these devices and lead to a timely premarket notification (510(k)) review and clearance.
+This guidance document identifies the classification regulation and product code for DME genotyping systems.
+(Refer to Section 4 - Scope.)
+In addition, other sections of this guidance document list the risks to health identified by FDA and describe measures that, if followed by manufacturers and combined with the general controls, will generally address the risks associated with these assays and lead to a timely premarket notification [510(k)] review and clearance.
 This document supplements other FDA documents regarding the specific content requirements of a premarket notification submission.
 You should also refer to 21 CFR 807.87 and other FDA documents on this topic, such as Premarket Notification 510(k).